BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/README.md

 legendary pools, too.
 The mod will also by default add in gemstone weapons into the E-Tech pool, and add the Dragon Keep "Alignment" Class Mods to the global class mod drops.

+### BL2 Fast Travel TimeSaver

+This simple little mod speeds up the animations of Fast Travel stations becoming active.
+This is mostly just useful for the handful of stations which initially start closed, when the level loads -- if you start your game right outside one of these stations and want to warp away, you've got to wait for the animation to complete before doing so.

 ### BL2 Movement Speed Cheats